 PRO TIP: If you use a reservation system or a WiFi marketing program, these can also be great channels to capture guest data.
-While future purchases won't be automatically tracked, you can at least communicate with those customers and encourage them to opt-in to your loyalty program in the future.
+While future purchases won't be automatically tracked, as with Tableside service or loyalty, you can at least communicate with those customers and encourage them to opt-in to your loyalty program in the future.

-STEP 3.
 Turn one-time buyers into repeat customers

 This is why you invest in getting customers into your CRM - because now you can actually engage with them personally and measure your repeat purchase rates.
-Traffic is going to remain challenged for a while after stores reopen; even with government constraints, most businesses are not anticipating "at capacity" stores.
-Since any guest who visits your store in these first few months has a higher-than-average likelihood to return, a Bounce Back campaign can play a powerful role in motivating repetition.
+Traffic is going to remain challenged for a while after stores reopen; even with government constraints, most restaurants are not anticipating "at capacity" dining rooms.
+Since any guest who dines with you in these first few months has a higherthan-average likelihood to return, a Bounce Back campaign can play a powerful role in motivating repetition.